xarray-contrib/xarray.dev/src/posts/xarray-tutorial/index.md

 - Computational Patterns
 - Advanced, Vectorized, and Boolean indexing

-1. Youtube playlist of recordings
+## Modes of Execution

+- Binder
+- VS Codespaces

+## Come contribute

+While a major improvement, this material is clearly a work in progress and could use help from you!
+[Contributions](https://tutorial.xarray.dev/CONTRIBUTING.html) are very welcome and could range from fixing typos, to improving the presentation of material, and even contributoing all new material.

+We can also substantially improve the way this tutorial material is linked to in the main Xarray documentation ([Github issue](https://github.com/pydata/xarray/issues/8008)).

+Come help out!

 ## Acknowledgments

-Funding for this work was partially supported by NASA's Open Source Tools, Frameworks, and Libraries (OSTFL) grant 80NSSC22K0345 "Enhancing analysis of NASA data with the open-source Python Xarray Library".
+This work was partially supported by NASA's Open Source Tools, Frameworks, and Libraries (OSTFL) grant 80NSSC22K0345 "Enhancing analysis of NASA data with the open-source Python Xarray Library".